codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-06-my-new-blog-post.md

     Quality assurance tools (evaluations, productivity trackers, reports)

 You may need to experiment with different organizational approaches to determine what works best for you and your team.
-Image of a project manager with an agenda and a clock keeping the team on time and organized during a meeting
+Image of a program manager with an agenda and a clock keeping the team on time and organized during a meeting

 Flexibility

-All project managers need the ability to adapt and overcome changes and challenges.
-Let’s further explore why flexibility is such a critical project management skill and discuss how it can help prepare your team for change, mitigate risks, and handle ambiguity.
+All program managers need the ability to adapt and overcome changes and challenges.
+Let’s further explore why flexibility is such a critical program management skill and discuss how it can help prepare your team for change, mitigate risks, and handle ambiguity.
 Flexible planning

-Change is inevitable, and the more flexible you are as a project manager, the more successful you will be throughout your career.
+Change is inevitable, and the more flexible you are as a program manager, the more successful you will be throughout your career.
 These flexible planning strategies can help you manage your project during times of unpredictability:

     Assess external constraints.
 When planning your project, take external events into account, such as national holidays and team member vacations and sick leave.
 Leaving extra time in the schedule for these inevitable events up front can help minimize the impact to your project.